 Lawyers are the people typically charged with recommending a mediator to their clients.
 Elsewhere on this site, we have recommended a process.
 See Finding a Mediator.
 The problem is that it can be difficult to identify mediators who understand how to resolve disputes at the earliest possible time.
-But now many of the best mediators include in their credentials their approach to the process.
+But now many of the best mediators include in their credentials this feature in their approach to the process.
+They also refer to themselves as Guiding Mediators.
 Over time, more and more people searching for mediators will ask about the mediator’s familiarity with the Guided Choice Mediation approach.
-These are the attitudes that they’ll look for in a mediator:
+These are the attributes that they will look for in a mediator:

 - My role as mediator is to help the parties engage in a process to settle their dispute as early as possible.

 - How I implement that role depends on when I am retained, the nature of the dispute, and the type and style of services the parties I will provide my services consistently with any agreements to which I am a party.

 - I understand that the parties may not be ready to begin settlement negotiations until their information needs are satisfied and the decision-makers can decide what kind of settlement process is in their best interest.
 My role is to help the parties satisfy their information needs as quickly and efficiently as possible.

 - Some parties may need to commence parallel court or contractual arbitration before they start or continue to negotiate.
 If asked, I will help the parties design those processes to be as efficient as possible.
 While the formal mediation may be suspended during this time, I will make myself available confidentially to the parties to facilitate resumption of the settlement process.